AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

       null;
    end Root'Constructor;

-   type Child is new Root with null record with Constructor => Constr;
+   type Child is new Root with null record;

    procedure Child'Constructor (Self : in out Bla; C : Boolean)
       with Super => (C);